Textualize/textual/docs/blog/posts/smooth-scrolling.md

 It's a trivial calculation, but we are missing a vital piece of information; the size of the terminal window in pixels.
 If we had that, we could divide the pixel dimensions by the cell dimensions to calculate the pixels per cell.
-Divide the pixel coordinates by *pixels per cell* and we have cell coordinates.
+Divide pixel coordinates by *pixels per cell* and we have cell coordinates.

 But the terminal reports its size in cells, and *not* pixels.
 So we can't use granular mouse coordinates.